-Mendota is a blue-collar town, with 35.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mendota, you'll notice that it is more blue-collar than most other communities in America.
+35.19% of Mendota’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mendota is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Mendota who work in office and administrative support (16.68%), food service (9.43%), and healthcare (6.67%).

 The citizens of Mendota are slightly less educated than the national average of 21.84% for the average city or town: 13.74% of adults in Mendota have a bachelor's degree or advanced degree

 The per capita income in Mendota in 2010 was $21,319, which is lower middle income relative to Illinois and the nation.
 This equates to an annual income of $85,276 for a family of four.
 However, Mendota contains both very wealthy and poor people as well.

 Mendota is an extremely ethnically-diverse city.
 The people who call Mendota home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mendota residents report their race to be White, followed by Black or African-American.
 Mendota also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.10% of the city’s residents.
 Important ancestries of people in Mendota include Irish, English, Italian, and Polish.